aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-charts-pptx-aspose-slides-java/_index.md

 }
 ```

-### Feature 2: Accessing Slide and Shape
+### Step 2: Accessing Slide and Shape
-Access a specific slide and its first shape, assuming it's a chart.

-#### Overview
-Identify the slide and the chart within it.
-This step is crucial for applying animations to the correct element.
+Identify the slide that holds the chart and retrieve the chart object.

 ```java
 import com.aspose.slides.Presentation;
 import com.aspose.slides.ISlide;